sergiosolorzano/TalkomicApp-Unity/README.md

 <p>&nbsp;</p>

 ## Unity Project Features and Setup
+* This project has been updated to build for windows.
+See [updates](https://github.com/sergiosolorzano/TalkomicApp-Unity/blob/main/README.md#update-windows-build-functionality-complete)

 * The AI models in the Unity project of this repo are powered by Microsoft's cross-platform [OnnxRuntime](https://onnxruntime.ai/).

 * Native dlls (Onnxruntime, NAudio etc) required files: Project should include the following packages to Visual Studio (tested in VS2022 v.17.7.3) and dlls to Unity's Assets/Plugins directory.